 Even though it’s a stand-up event, you’ll still need to hire tables and chairs

-- Whether your event is two hours, three hours or all evening – you can’t expect your Gold Coast guests to remain standing the entire time.
+Whether your event is two hours, three hours or all evening – you can’t expect your guests to remain standing the entire time.
 Just because your guests aren’t going to be having a formal sit down meal, there are plenty of other options to have tables and chairs available.
 Free standing cocktail bars with stools is a popular option, as is having a lower lounge area with ottomans or benches.
-If your event is outside and its good weather, deck chairs or acapulco chairs also look great and are a fun option.
+If your event is outside and its good weather, deck chairs are a fun option.